STEVE INSKEEP, Host:

 KNOX: There's another point to keep in mind.
 Along with the modest benefit from screening mammography in younger woman, the harms loom larger for them.
 Dr. Ned Colonge, chairman of the federal task force, says they're more likely to have false positive mammograms, to undergo biopsies that turn out to be negative, and to be treated for cancers that may never cause a problem.

-Dr. NED COLONGE (Chairman, Federal Task Force on Mammograms): That's why we think it should be in the hands of the woman herself.
+NED COLONGE: That's why we think it should be in the hands of the woman herself.
 As the harms mount and with the relatively small potential benefit, a woman should understand that and make her own decision.

 KNOX: Meanwhile, many women aren't paying a lot of attention to the squabbles among experts.